Collins J. Seitz Jr.

 Collins J. Seitz Jr. (born September 14, 1957) is the chief justice of the Delaware Supreme Court.

 Education

-Seitz received a Bachelor of Arts from the University of Delaware in 1980.
-He earned his J.D. degree at the Villanova University School of Law and was admitted to the Delaware Bar in 1983.
+Seitz received a Bachelor of Arts degree from the University of Delaware in 1980.
+He earned a Juris Doctor degree from the Villanova University School of Law and was admitted to the Delaware Bar in 1983.

 Legal career

 Seitz served as managing partner of Connolly Bove Lodge & Hutz LLP, where he practiced for more than three decades.
 He was the founding partner of Seitz, Ross, Aronstam & Moritz LLP.
 In that capacity, he regularly litigated corporate, commercial, and intellectual property cases, and advised clients on issues of Delaware corporate law.

 Delaware Supreme Court

 Term as justice

 On February 23, 2015, Governor Jack Markell nominated Seitz to be a justice of the Delaware Supreme Court to the seat vacated by Henry du Pont Ridgely who retired on January 31, 2015.
 He was sworn in on April 14, 2015.